 Robotic Process Automation is a great technology and we have written extensively about its benefits, however it is not without alternatives.
 There are 4 major alternatives to RPA, and new developments that transform RPA.
 CxOs need to make smart trade-offs to find the optimal path for their companies.

 - IT transformation: New system architectures can be built to increase automation.
 However such structural changes will inevitably trigger changes in tools and take significant time and budget to complete.
 System upgrades especially those involving legacy systems require complex migrations and can take years.
-A Mckinsey and Oxford joint study on software project demonstrated that large IT projects run 45 percent over budget and 7 percent over time, while delivering 56 percent less value than predicted.
+A Mckinsey and Oxford joint study on software projects demonstrated that large IT projects run 45 percent over budget and 7 percent over time, while delivering 56 percent less value than predicted.
 Given such grim statistics, large companies have moved away from delivering comprehensive redesigns of their architectures to implementing quick fixes that solve their immediate problems.

 - Business Process Management Platforms (BPMS): BPMSs integrate enterprise applications to increase the amount of “straight-through processing” possible within a process.
 BPMS can achieve similar results to IT transformations and can be achieved more rapidly.
 However, their benefits can be limited based on the variety of enterprise applications that are used in the process.

 - Business Process Outsourcing: Popular in the 90s, many companies in the developed world outsourced their operations to the developing world.
 Companies benefited from outsourcing through labor arbitrage and economies of scale of outsourcing providers.
 However, with the increased convergence of developed and developing economies, labor arbitrage is decreasing in importance.
 And with most manual processes already outsourced, corporate leaders have seen that silos formed as a result of outsourcing have reduced innovation and created silos.
 More fundamental changes are required to improve processes today.

 Compared to these alternatives, RPA provides a very good quick fix thanks to its 4 advantages:

 - Flexibility: You can program an RPA bot to complete almost any repetitive task.